 What is the Educational Opportunity Fund Program?

-The Educational Opportunity Fund (EOF) Program is a comprehensive support program funded by the State of New Jersey that provides academic and financial assistance for New Jersey residents to attend college.
-The program targets students from academically and financially challenged backgrounds who show academic promise and have the desire to succeed but possibly does not meet the college's regular admission criteria.
+The Educational Opportunity Fund (EOF) Program is a comprehensive support program funded by the State of New Jersey that provides academic and financial assistance for qualifying New Jersey residents to attend college who come from backgrounds of economic and educational need who show academic promise and have the desire to succeed.
+The EOF program provides tutoring and counseling support services for all participants.

 - To assist students in developing strategies to achieve academic success;

 - To integrate students into the mainstream of co-curricular involvement and its benefits to personal and social growth;

 - To foster a sense of unity and support for all students;